-An audited annual report comprising a directors' report, profit and loss account and balance sheet must be submitted to the Registration Office not later than one month after the annual accounts have been adopted by the annual general meeting.
-The annual general meeting must be held within six months from the end of the financial year.
+An audited annual report comprising a board of directors' report, profit and loss account and balance sheet must be submitted to the SCRO not later than one month after the annual accounts have been adopted by the annual general meeting.
+The annual general meeting must be held within six months from the end of the company's financial year.

-Any changes regarding the company's directors, chairman, deputy directors, auditors, articles of association or name and any allotment or redemption of shares or reduction of the company's share capital must be filed with the Registration Office in due course.

-Smaller companies (which meet at least two of the following

-three criteria: no more than (i) three employees, (ii) SEK 3 million (approximately USD 364,000) annual return, and (iii) SEK 1.5 million (approximately USD 182,000) balance sheet total) do not need to have an auditor.
+Any changes regarding the company's directors, chairman, alternate directors, auditors, articles of association or name and any allotment or redemption of shares or reduction of the company's share capital must be filed with the SCRO in due course.
+Smaller companies which meet at least two of the following three criteria, i.e. no more than (i) three employees; (ii) SEK 3 million annual return; and (iii) SEK 1.5 million balance sheet total do not need to have an auditor.